 Updated on: Dec 14, 2021

 Bitmaps used to specify the resolution of different types of images can be stored under the -mdpi, -hdpi, -xhdpi, -xxhdpi folders, whose parent folder is also res / drawable.
 Each Drawable is stored as a separate file inside the res / drawable folders.
-In this tutorial we will talk about what Drawables are and what they are used for and how they can be used in Android.
+In this tutorial, we will talk about what Drawables are used for and how they can be used in Android.

-To be able to access and use Drawables, we can act as a @drawable / filename.
-In this case, instead of filename, we must write the name of the file we want to access.
-It should be noted that the file name must be entered without an extension, if the file we want to access has an extension, the extension must be removed.
-For example, suppose we want to access the res / drawable / test.png file, in which case we have to do this @ drawable / test and delete the last extension, which is png.
+To access and use Drawables, we can act as a @drawable / filename.
+In this case, instead of a filename, we must write the name of the file we want to access.
+It should be noted that the file name must be entered without an extension.
+If the file we want to access has an extension, the extension must be removed.
+For example, suppose we wish to access the res / drawable / test.png file, in which case we have to do this @ drawable / test and delete the last extension, which is png.
+Like the:

 ImageView = (ImageView) findViewById (R.id. image);

 This code specifies how to connect the Drawable as a background or ImageView.

 Android offers the Bitmap class to be able to work with bitmaps.
 So it can be said that the Bitmap class was created to use bitmaps.
 In this part of the tutorial, we want to teach you how to convert Bitmap objects to Drawable or vice versa.

 Note that you can even load bitmap files and convert them to Drawable objects.

 Below is a code that shows how to create a Bitmap object in the assets folder and assign it to ImageView.
 The code below can create the Bitmap object inside the assets folder and assign it to ImageView.

 Another way is to access Drawables through the res / drawable folder.
 In fact, in this method of accessing Drawables, they can be used as Bitmaps within the source code.
 The code below can clearly show this process: